ARGOeu/argo-accounting/website/docs/api/installation.md

 __Example 1__ defines a search on field title.
 The ‘query’ searches for installations  that have installation="GRNET-KNS-1" or organisation="grnet"
 ‘filter’ defines multiple criteria and the way they are combined .
 A filter can include criteria of ‘filter’ or ‘query’ types.
-‘filter’ can be syntaxed as a json object :
+‘filter’ can be expressed as a json object :
 ```
 {
   "type":string,